MEMOIRS OF A CHOTA SAHIB BY JOHN ROWNTREE : Question Answer

 t) What does Rowntree say about the river banks in the Manas Sanctuary ?

-= Rowntree says that the rivers of the Manas Sanctuary were full of Mahseer and their banks were a favourite site for the governor's camp, and it was his task to build the christmas camps, for which he sometimes received a polite letter of thanks from the governor.
+= Rowntree says that the rivers of the Manas Sanctuary were full of Mahseer and their banks were a favourite site for the governor's Christmas camps, and it was his task to build the christmas camps, for which he sometimes received a polite letter of thanks from the governor.

 u) What did the writer notice about a large 'bheel' at Rajapara ?